theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > “ Call  it        what  you like        , ” said the Cat   . “ Do     you play  croquet with the Queen
 # .
 NSg/V NPrSg/ISg NSg/I IPl NSg/V/J/C/P . .
 V/J  D   NSg/J . .
-NSg/VX IPl NSg/V NSg/V   P    D   NPrSg
+NSg/VX IPl NSg/V NSg/V   P    D   NPrSg/J
 > to - day   ? ”
 # P  .
 NPrSg . .
 >